luuil/Merging-Models-for-TensorFlow-Serving/README.md

 # Merging Models for TensorFlow Serving

-This tool can merge TensorFlow frozen models(`.pb` file) into the same model.
+This tool can merge multiple TensorFlow frozen models(`.pb` file) into one model.
 The advantage of doing this is that

 - When deploying, you only need to place the updated version of the model(**merged model**) in the corresponding location without restart the TensorFlow Serving service.
 - Hot switching can be done easily.
 That is, the service will not be interrupted when updating the model.